-BOARD OF SELECTMEN Minutes
+SELECT BOARD Minutes

+September 10, 2024

-November 15, 2022 6:30pm - Regular Meeting Via Zoom & on YouTube
+6:00pm - Regular Meeting

+At Broadcast Studio & Via Zoom & on YouTube

-Resolution: We, the Raymond Board of Selectmen, recognize our individual and collective responsibilities as leaders and representatives of our community.
+Resolution: We, the Raymond Select Board, recognize our individual and collective responsibilities as leaders and representatives of our community.
 To this end, we pledge to conduct ourselves in a manner befitting these roles and duties.
 We pledge and encourage others to "Be the Influence" and to recognize that decisions matter.

-Select Board members in attendance: Rolf Olsen, Joe Bruno, Teresa Sadak, Samuel Gifford
+Select Board members in attendance: Rolf Olsen (Chair), Teresa Sadak (Vice Chair) [arrived at 6:04pm], Samuel Gifford, Denis Morse, Derek Ray

-Select Board members absent: Lawrence Taylor
+Select Board members absent: none